SaiKrishna-KK/SaiKrishna-KK/README.md

 # 💫 About Me:
-🔭 I’m currently working on genetic algorithms.<br>👯 I’m looking to collaborate on developing any end to end deep learning project.<br>🌱 I’m currently learning PyTorch and Advanced Computer Vision.<br>💬 Ask me anything about Machine Learning, Neural Networks and Deep Learning.<br>
+🔭 I’m currently working on genetic algorithms.<br>🤝 I’m looking to collaborate on developing any end to end deep learning project.<br>🌱 I’m currently learning PyTorch and Advanced Computer Vision.<br>💬 Ask me anything about Machine Learning, Neural Networks and Deep Learning.<br>

 ## 🌐 Socials: